rbitting/pi-display/python/README.md

     * Crypto prices: [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/)
     * News: [New York Times API](https://developer.nytimes.com/)
     * Word of the day: [Wordnik API](https://developer.wordnik.com/)
-1. Set your environment variables (note that the IP address for your Pi-Hole also needs to be stored):
+1. Set your environment variables in a `.env` file within the `/python` directory (note that the IP address for your Pi-Hole also needs to be stored):
     ```
     export OWM_API_KEY=[open_weather_map_key]
     export CMC_API_KEY=[coinmarketcap_key]